Deep sea sport fishing yacht in the Turks and Caicos

 What's Included

 Typically included in your charter are complimentary refreshments (water, soft drinks, and local Turk's Head beer), snacks, fishing licenses, and all equipment, rods, and bait.
-On 6-hour and 8-hour fishing charters, lunch is usually included.
+On 6-hour and 8-hour charters, lunch is usually included.
 Lunch ranges from catered sandwiches and wraps to a full gourmet lunch.

 Some companies also include pickup and drop-off in Grace Bay.